mr-ravin/CNN-Autoencoders/README.md

 ```
 >>> python3 run.py 1000
 ```

-Note: you do have to resize the images of test directory manually or by using the script code seprately.
+Note: you do have to resize the images of test directory manually or by using the script code separately.

 ### Working Project Videos
 A sample working demonstration of Autoencoders is available at [Youtube](https://www.youtube.com/watch?v=acfAf6eLbh8).